LennartCode/Git-Cheat-Sheet/README.md

 - feature branches\
 Contain code for a feature that is currently developed.
 Will be merged into development up on completion.

 Each merge requires a pull request, which must be validated and then merged by a different team member.
+Those pull requestes are sometimes also called merge requests.

 ### Creating a feature